 Some Maltipoos have a problem with bile when their stomach is empty for a long time.
 This problem manifests with vomiting of yellow liquid in the morning hours.
 If you notice this kind of problem in your Maltipoo, a late-night snack before bed could help.

 How To Stimulate Your Maltipoo To Eat Better?

-Moist the food – if you feed your Maltipoo with dry dog food, you can add some warm moist to kibbles.
-For example lukewarm chicken or beef unseasoned broth can enrich the flavor of kibbles.
+Moist the food – if you feed your Maltipoo with dry dog food, you can add some warm moisture to kibbles.
+For example, lukewarm chicken or beef unseasoned broth can enrich the flavor of kibbles.

 Fish oil – is beneficial for dogs.
 It helps them to maintain a shiny and good-looking coat.
-Besides that dogs love the smell of fish oil.
+Besides, dogs love the smell of fish oil.
 Just talk to the vet first to make the right dosage as you shouldn’t overdo it as it can cause diarrhea.

 Smelly food – such as liverwurst, chicken, and beef liver is the food dogs simply love.
 Feed them in very small quantities or add this kind of food to the main meal to improve the general appeal.

-Some Maltipoos are spoiled, others have some physiological issues that prevent them from the normal eating schedule.
+Some Maltipoos are spoiled, others have some physiological issues that prevent them from having a normal eating schedule.
 Almost every disease will cause a lack of appetite in dogs.